Update: ‘Production ramp-up & localization’ sub-section of ‘Production’ and ‘Release Date’ section updated.

 Fisker expects most of 2023’s production to be focused on premium trims, including the Ocean One and the Ocean Extreme, COO and CFO Geeta Gupta-Fisker said during the Q1 2022 earnings conference call.

 |Fisker Ocean variants||Fisker Ocean price (excluding federal grant)|

 |One (launch edition)||USD 68,999|

-The Fisker Ocean will reach buyers with a basic warranty of 6 years/60,000 miles.
-On top of this, Fisker will offer a warranty of 10 years/100,000 miles for both the powertrain and battery pack.
+The Fisker Ocean comes with a basic warranty of 6 years/60,000 miles.
+On top of this, Fisker offers a warranty of 10 years/100,000 miles for both the powertrain and battery pack.
 The company assures the battery pack of the Ocean will retain 75% of its original capacity during the warranty period.

 Tesla and Rivian offer an 8-year/100,000-150,000-mile 8-year/175,000-mile warranty for the battery pack.
 However, the rival automakers assure only 70% of the original battery pack capacity during the warranty period.
 On the other hand, Toyota is targeting a range degradation of just 10% in 10 years (for the bZ4X).

 5 things that set the Ocean apart, according to Henrik Fisker

 Fisker told Bjorn Nyland at the Mobile World Congress that the Ocean needed at least 4 to 5 features that no other carmaker offers.
 The first unique feature is the Ocean’s range, which according to the Chairman & CEO, is the longest in its price class for any SUV or crossover.
 The Ocean offers a 630 km (WLTP) range on the Extreme and the Launch Edition variants.
 Other unique features include the solar roof, the rotating screen, torque vectoring, bidirectional charging, and the vegan interior.